-- (a) Feeder canal from diversion near Antimony to Otter Creek Reservoir: - CLOSED January 1 through 6 a.m. the second Saturday of July (July 14) - Trout limit 6 - (b) Kingston Canyon, including all portions of the river and spillway ponds between Otter Creek and Piute reservoirs: - Trout limit 6 - (c) from the BLM boundary (about 4 miles south of the town of Antimony) upstream to the confluence of Deer Creek: - ARTIFICIAL FLIES AND LURES ONLY. - Trout limit 2
+- (a) Feeder canal from diversion near Antimony to Otter Creek Reservoir: - CLOSED January 1 through 6 a.m. the second Saturday of July (July 13). - (b) from the BLM boundary (about 4 miles south of the town of Antimony) upstream to the confluence of Deer Creek: - ARTIFICIAL FLIES AND LURES ONLY. - Trout limit 2.